GSA-MD/GSA-MD/README.md

 Francesco Massimo at LPGP worked on the implementation shared in this GitHub repository and on its formulation in cylindrical geometry with the Laguerre-Gauss modes.

-The code benefitted also from contributions to the diagnostic and postprocessing scripts by Adrian Guerente, Mohamad Masckala, Oleksandra Khomyshyn and Steyn Lodewyn Theunis.
+The code benefitted also from contributions to the diagnostic and postprocessing scripts by Adrian Guerente, Mohamad Masckala, Oleksandra Khomyshyn and Steyn Theunis Lodewyk.

 ### Installation
 The GSA-MD implementation in this repository is written in Python.